Xue Zhiwen

-Xue Zhiwen (born 1 August 2003) is a Chinese speed skater.
+Xue Zhiwen (薛智文 (Xuē Zhìwén); born 1 August 2003) is a Chinese speed skater.

 Career

 Xue represented China at the 2020 Winter Youth Olympics and won a bronze medal in the 500 metres.

 In March 2025, Xue represented China at the 2025 World Single Distances Speed Skating Championships and won a gold medal in the team sprint, along with Lian Ziwen and Ning Zhongyan.